CMSC 435 PROBLEM STATEMENTS

 -- Jim Purtilo

-1. RADIOLOGY
+1. ANTS

-2. PLANTS VIRTUALLY EVERYWHERE!
+2. PLANTS

 Commitment to environmental sustainability is enhanced when people have strong connections with other species.
 Strong connections with nature, in turn, enhance human health.
 The campus landscape supports a diversity of plant species that provide rich opportunities for developing those connections.
 But for most people those plants are little more than a green blur through which we rush as we go about our daily lives.
 Few students know they are in the midst of an Arboretum and Botanic Garden.
 Fewer know that the plants that surround us have fascinating stories to tell.
 Plants create the oxygen that allows our very existence.
 The food and fiber they provide have driven the development of society and culture as we know it.
 Plants also enrich our intellectual, aesthetic, and emotional lives, having played fundamental roles in arts and literature throughout human history.
 Plants are the source of pigments in paintings, dyes in textiles, subjects and symbols in literature, and form the very pages on which books are printed.

 To increase connections to the UMD landscape and foster appreciation for the biodiversity of Maryland by sharing the stories plants have to tell, the Spring24 CMSC 435 Plants group developed the Roots and Routes web tool.
 This tool pulls location information from the Arboretum geographic information system database to show users the plants near them as they move around campus.
 In addition to the names of the plants, users have access to narratives from a range of interconnected perspectives including ecology, literature, art, chemistry, and history.
 Information is conveyed in multiple formats including straight narrative, quizzes and games.
-The ability to earn “seeds†for engaging with plants entices users to repeated engagement.
+The ability to earn "seeds" for engaging with plants entices users to repeated engagement.

 Our client in this project is Prof. Maile Neel in the Department of Plant Science and Landscape Architecture as well as the Department of Entomology UMD.

-4. LEXICOGRAPHY
+6. LEXICOGRAPHY

 Echtralex Contemporary Lexicography is a private, for-profit corporation with a product line that addresses the People's Republic of China.
 Echtralex's work promotes accountability and transparency, protects democratic values and ideas, supports the efforts of independent media, enhances the freedom of information, improves democratic governance and political processes, and facilitates more productive communication between countries.